MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 Then there's a summary of the source files where the memory errors happened.
 It's sorted in order of the unique call stacks for the memory errors in that file.
 What determines a unique call stack is the type of error and the call stack where the error occurred.

-The reason for this sorting is that five unique call stacks leading to different memory safety errors in the same file is potentially more worrisome than one error that hits many times.
+The reason for this sorting is to prioritize memory safety issues that may be the most concerning.
+For example, five unique call stacks leading to different memory safety errors in the same file is potentially more worrisome than one error that hits many times.
 The summary looks like this:

 ```cmd
 === Files in priority order ===